yliaz/yliaz/README.md

 I'm a passionate web developer from china 🇨🇳.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast.
-I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 ## Something about me

-- 👨‍💻 I'm currently working on my [blog website](https://zhuye.dev)
+- 👨‍💻 I'm currently working on my [blog website](https://zhuye.dev), check it out!
-- 🖊 I'm getting involved in the translation work of the new version React documentation.
+- 🖊 I'm participarting in the translation of the new version of React documentation.
 - 📚 I'm currently learning three.js.
-- ✌️  2021 Goals: Contribute more to Open Source projects
+- ✌️  2021 Goals: Contribute more to Open Source projects.
-- ✉️  Reach me at: zhuye256@163.com
+- ✉️  Reach me at: zhuye256@163.com.

 ## Languages and tools